The Little Æolian Harp Page

 Harmonics

-The Æolian Harp plays harmonics and an understanding of harmonics will be helpful in getting the best out of the instrument.
+When the Æolian Harp plays, we hear harmonics and an understanding of harmonics will be helpful in getting the best out of the instrument.

 Which harmonic is heard depends on wind intensity and the physics of the string; it's tension, density, length, pitch.

 On the Æolian harp all strings are tuned to the same pitch, but have different tensions and diameters.
 Thus the wind will play one harmonic on one string, then a different harmonic on another, depending on the intensity of the wind.
-The harmonics, which have a rather thin ethereal sound in any case, come and go.
-Changes of pitch occur without the aid of a human hand.
+The changes of pitch seem quite ethereal and random, giving a very mysterious effect.

 I have had success with nylon strings.
 In strong winds, there was quite a din.
 I have also tuned half the strings to another pitch, so that there were two choirs, or two competing Æolian harps.
 Tuned a second apart was wild, a fifth apart probably most successful (standing out in a field in a howling gale with the harp held high above my head - to get into the laminar air flow).